GeekyShiva/T-Rex-GameBotvsAI/README.md

 - Genetic Algorithm

+## Tools Required
+- Gamebot

+paint.net
+a video editor (for speed detection and correction) http://www.trex-game.skipser.com/  (Remember!
+This does not support night mode)

+- AI

 If you wish to know more about the author and discuss regarding the same ping me [here](https://twitter.com/shivank1995)